Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Dynamical model

 The 3bb rate formula $\Gamma_{\rm 3bb}(\eta'\ge\eta)$ (see Eq.~(2) from Ref.~\cite{Morscher:2014doa}) accounting for the formation of BBHs with hardness $\eta'$ larger than some threshold value $\eta$ is a complementary cumulative distribution function for $\eta$.
 Thus, we draw the hardness ratio of a newly formed BBH from the derivative of this function, properly normalized.
 That is, the distribution for $\eta$ is derived from:

+Since $\eta\ge5$ for hard binaries, we approximate the $\eta$-dependence of the rate by writing $\Gamma_{\rm 3bb}\propto\eta^{-7/2}$, accounting only for gravitational focusing.
+Then we perform analytic inverse sampling to draw the hardness as $\eta=(1-u)^{-2/7}\eta_{\rm min}$, where $u$ is randomly drawn in the range $(0,1)$.
 Once we get $\eta$, we use its definition, Eq.~\eqref{Eq:hardenessRatio}, to determine the semimajor axis.
-The eccentricity of the new BBH is sampled from a thermal distribution, $p(e){\rm d}e={\rm d}e^2$.
+The eccentricity of the new BBH is sampled from a thermal distribution, $p(e)de=de^2$.
 Due to mass segregation, the most massive BHs sink to the central region and have a smaller velocity dispersion.
-As a result, heavier BHs have a better chance of participating in few-body interactions in the core and finding a binary companion.
+As a result, heavier BHs have a better chance of participating in few-body interactions in the core of the BH subsystem and of finding a binary companion.
 When a new BBH forms, we account for these dynamical effects by sampling BH masses in a biased way.
-We take the BH mass probability density function to be proportional to the product of the respective cross section and relative velocity dispersion.
-For the 3bb channel, this gives $p_{\rm 3bb}(m_{\rm BH})\propto m_{\rm BH}^{19/2}$, where $m_{\rm BH}$ is the mass of each component of the newly formed BBH.
+We take the BH mass probability density function to be proportional to the rate.
+For the 3bb channel, this gives $p_{\rm 3bb}(m_{\rm BH})\propto m_{\rm BH}^{5}$, where $m_{\rm BH}$ is the mass of each component of the newly formed BBH.